renzivan/ansible-script/README.md

  - ftp user's files directory -- /home/**user**/ftp/files/

 ## PLAYBOOK 3: Migrate site
+ - Configure hosts
+ `$ ansible-playbook playbooks/migrate/host.yml`
+ - Migrate site to remote server
  `$ ansible-playbook playbooks/migrate.yml`

 #### Notes:
  - Entered path must be on this format (/var/www/...)
-    - e.g. migrate html folder to remote server
-    - /var/www/html (no slash at the end)
+    - e.g. migrate html folder to remote server **/var/www/html** (no slash at the end)
  - The path entered will be the path used by the remote destination server

 ## PLAYBOOK 4: Setup iRedMail